junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam gives him a look.
 "He's a demon, what do you expect?"

-Lucifer, without hesitation, pours into Nick's body through his opened mouth.
+Lucifer, without hesitation, pours into Nick's body through his open mouth.
 The demon's eyes are rid of the pupil-less blackness, turning into burning white.

 A loud thunderous sound rumbles the place.
-Lightnings shine from the thin air.
-Dean and Sam barely manage to have their eyes open, watching as Lucifer settling comfortably inside Nick, stretching his shoulders.
+Lightning flares from the thin air.
+Dean and Sam barely manage to keep their eyes open, watching as Lucifer settling comfortably inside Nick, stretching his shoulders.
 Enormous, complete wings in its full span cast grand black shadow on the wall behind him.

 Lucifer sighs contentedly.
 "Now we are talking."